-How to increase the WordPress memory limit
+How to edit the WordPress excerpt length easily

 About WordPress Memory Limit